Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

-Probably the standard by which all e-tools are judged, the US Army tri-fold shovel is a high quality, easy to use folding shovel that brings a lot to the table.
+Probably the standard by which all e-tools are judged, a high quality, easy to use folding shovel that brings a lot to the table.

 The main advantage of the tri-fold shovel comes in the space reduction offered by folding it up.
 Folding the shovel makes it easier to carry on a belt or on a backpack with a compatible carrier.
 I have an army surplus shovel in my emergency gear, and it has always proven to be sturdy and reliable.

 This particular shovel has one side sharpened for use as a chopping tool, a serrated side for hacking through roots or turf, and of course works as a basic shovel.
 With the head folded to a 45-degree angle, it can be used as a sort of pick as well.

 Because this military issue shovel is so popular, there are plenty of cheap imitations on the market, and some of them can be downright worthless.
 I’ve handled cheap knockoffs that bent and twisted out of shape under basic use, while others hold up to casual use, but wouldn’t be something to count on if SHTF.
 If you want a tri-fold shovel, find a genuine issue item and call it good.
 Buying anything less will be a waste of time and money.

 A survival shovel that has a cult like following in some circles, the is considered by many to be the best folding shovel available on the market!